Food & Wellness

 Because of the implementation of these basic wellness programs, we have seen a significant decrease in infections from minor cuts and bruises.
 PLF students come to school cleaner and with a basic knowledge of how to keep themselves healthy.

 Installing proper sanitation facilities at the schools we support is especially important in a country where fewer than 1 in 3 Cambodians have access to bathrooms and handwashing facilities.
 However, sanitation is not only about having toilets at school but educating our students on the importance of using them.
 As you can imagine, the lack of access to sanitation facilities lays the groundwork for poor water quality and health in the countryside.
 Through workshops, lessons, and constant teacher support we work to build an understanding of how proper sanitation practices positively impact the community.
 Want to learn more?
 Check out this video made by one of our students about the lack of toilets in his village.

-Forming proper personal hygiene routines at a young age is a critical piece of building positive community practices.
+Forming proper personal hygiene routines at a young age is a critical.
 Students arrive at school and wash their hands, brush their teeth after eating breakfast, and scrub fertilizer and other dirt off their legs from the walk to school.